Sourcing from China and quality assurance

 PRODUCT QUALITY

-It is reasonable for you to expect high standards of product quality are consistently delivered.
-Over time there have been negative comments about quality issues with goods manufactured in China, which to an extent have been justified.
+It is reasonable for you to expect high standards of product quality to be consistently delivered.
+Over time, there have been negative comments about quality issues with goods manufactured in China, which, to an extent, have been justified.
 However, when embarking upon sourcing programmes it is important to recognise that you have a crucial role in adequately describing, explaining, and agreeing the quality requirements with the supplier.

-However, it needs to be emphasised that although inspection is very important, it is not possible to inspect quality into a product.
+However, it needs to be emphasised that although inspection is very important, it is not possible to inspect the quality of a product.
 The focus must be on process control during manufacture to ensure that requirements are consistently met.

 STANDARDS